jronallo/microdata_schemaorg_example/source/code4lib.html.md

 for the kind of extensibility LAMs need to cover all of their object types at a good enough level of specificity.
 It is not feasible to create a vocabulary to cover and keep up with every type of thing LAMs may collect.
-The [product ontology](http://www.productontology.org/) provides a possible model for how to create such an extensible vocabulary by reusing the names of Wikipedia articles to identify types of objects.
+The [Product Ontology](http://www.productontology.org/) provides a possible model for how to create such an extensible vocabulary by reusing the names of Wikipedia articles to identify types of objects.
 Something like the following code could be done to simply reuse the name of the [Plate_armour](http://en.wikipedia.org/wiki/Plate_armour) article to note that the type of object in the collection is plate armour.
-The URL `http://objectontology.org/id/Plate_armour` could resolve to useful information and tutorial information similar to the product ontology page for [Plate armour](http://www.productontology.org/doc/Plate_armour).
+The URL `http://objectontology.org/id/Plate_armour` could resolve to useful information and tutorial information similar to the Product Ontology page for [Plate armour](http://www.productontology.org/doc/Plate_armour).
 An object in a LAM collection differs enough from a product for sale to need a new namespace to explain the difference, especially to machines.